Hiswe/hiswe.github.io/source/_drafts/06-html-basic-part-3.md

 #### TL;DR

-- Because it's not appearing in the content of our document, this element place is in the `<head>`
+- Because it's *not really part of the content of our document*, this *element place is in the `<head>`*
 - `<meta>` stands for [metadata](https://en.wikipedia.org/wiki/Metadata)
 - *just always add __<meta charset="utf-8" /\>__ in every HTML document __<head\>__ you create.*

 #### Understanding metadata

 {% caption Real life metadata %}
-{% asset_img in-paris-with-love.svg 440 220 "A polaroid with some text written at the bottom: the metadata 'A polaroid with some text written at the bottom: the metadata'" %}
+{% asset_img in-paris-with-love.svg 460 220 "A polaroid with some text written at the bottom: the metadata 'A polaroid with some text written at the bottom: the metadata'" %}
 {% endcaption %}

-Metadata are everything that isn't the content but that provide context upon it.
+Metadata are everything that *isn't the content* but that *provide context* upon it.

 If we take a photo as an example, metadata would be: